-First-year students are not allowed to take more than 15 semester hours per semester.
-After completion of 30 semester hours, a student who maintains a 3.0 on a scale of 4.0 academic average may request permission to carry 18 semester hours (six courses) during any given semester.
-A separate request must be made for each semester during which the student desires to exceed the normal load.
-Final approval is the responsibility of the associate dean of graduate programs.
-Students should contact the registrar's office for the proper request form.
+First-year students are not allowed to take more than 15 hours per semester.
+After completion of 30 semester hours, students who maintain a 3.0 GPA on a scale of 4.0 may request permission to carry 18 semester hours (six courses) during any given semester.